st01c/st01c.github.io/_pages/about.md

 ---

 _This website is quasi-permanently under construction, and built with various open source tools (Jekyll, Ruby, Liquid, YAML, Sass, Git).
-In case the site is misbehaving, here is an external link to copies of most of my [publications](https://anglia.academia.edu/MZ).
+In the not unlikely event that the site might be misbehaving, here is an external link to downloadable copies of most of my [publications](https://abertay.academia.edu/MartinZeilinger).
 Last updated {{ "now" | date_to_long_string }})_

 ---